o-t-w/blog/src/content/blog/css-in-js-still-a-thing.md

 All most of use really need is [colocation and scoped styles](https://blog.mayank.co/is-css-in-js-actually-bad).

-There has been almost an entire decade of churn in this space, from Glamor to Glamorous ([deprecated](https://github.com/paypal/glamorous/issues/419)), to styled-components (maintenance mode) and JSS([unmaintained](https://github.com/cssinjs/jss#:~:text=no%20longer%20maintained)) and styled-jsx (mostly dead) and Emotion, to Linaria, and onto the myriad projects we have now.
+There has been almost an entire decade of churn in this space, from Glamor (unmaintained) to Glamorous ([deprecated](https://github.com/paypal/glamorous/issues/419)), to styled-components (maintenance mode) and JSS([unmaintained](https://github.com/cssinjs/jss#:~:text=no%20longer%20maintained)) and styled-jsx (mostly dead) and Emotion, to Linaria, and onto the myriad projects we have now.
 By contrast, frameworks like Svelte and Vue seem to have solved this problem.